stummjr/doc.scrapinghub.com/autoscraping.rst

 If your spider has more than one template, then templates are tried sequentially until the first success extraction occurs.
 Then duplicates detector is applied over the extracted item.
-The order in which templates are tried **is not** the same order as they were created (as you see them in the panel), but instead, they are sorted by the number of annotations it contains in decreasing order.
+The order in which templates are tried **is not** the same order as they were created (as you see them in the Scrapinghub Dash), but instead, they are sorted by the number of annotations it contains in decreasing order.
 Only if a subset of templates has the same number of annotations, they will be tried according to age (first created, first).
 The rule to try templates according to number of annotations improves the efficiency of the general extraction algorithm, as the less annotations has a template, more easily can be successful in extracting an item by mistake, because there are less constraints to fulfill.
 So, this